CSaunders41/aimBot/TROUBLESHOOTING.md

 - Keep "Detailed Debug Logging" disabled for normal use
 - Only enable when troubleshooting specific issues

+### If auto-click not working as expected:
+- Verify "Auto Click" is enabled
+- Check "Auto Click Button" matches your attack setup
+- Adjust "Auto Click Delay" for timing issues

 ### If mouse movement is too fast/slow:
 - Adjust "Aim Loop Delay" setting
 - The mouse movement is human-like with smooth transitions